 I loved this!
 It was so light and refreshing- exactly what I would eat in the summer.
 This recipe should make 2 servings.
 You can literally throw in what ever vegetables your heart desires and it would still work.
 I do love an easy and quick dish for meals in the summer, so I can spend more time I the sun.

 Afternoon snackage was a homemade trail mix that I put together.
-It included many of my favourite things: almonds, raw chocolate covered goji berries (Nicky I spelt it correctly this time! ), omega mixed seeds and dried cranberries.
+It included many of my favourite things: almonds, raw chocolate covered goji berries (Nicky I spelt it correctly this time! :D), omega mixed seeds and dried cranberries.

 This was great and full of healthy fats, nutrients and treats!
 I also ate a banana too for some potassium loving!